iominh/minhongrails.github.io/README.md

 the license requirements below but please update the google analytics and disqus settings in _config.yml as well as the google webmaster verification googlebb049deae73e476f.html.

-This site was built using Jekyll Bootstrap, so in order to compile the static generated site, simply run "jekyll serve" from the root of this directory and navigate to localhost:4000.
+This site was built using Jekyll Bootstrap, so in order to generate this site for deployment you need to install Jekyll.
+Then,  simply run "jekyll serve" from the root of this directory and navigate to localhost:4000.
 Alternatively, deploy the _site directory that is created after running "jekyll"